aaronshaver/reward-points-server/README.md

 ## Server usage

 1. Run server: `docker run -p 80:80 rewardpoints`
-1. Send REST API requests to the server: see API Usage below
+1. Send REST API requests to the server: see `API usage / workflow example` below
 1. Run unit tests: without starting the container (i.e. outside the container on your localhost with Python 3 installed): `python3 -m unittest discover app/.`
-1. If for some reason the unit tests won't work on your environment, you can comment out (with `#` hash sign) the CMD line in the Dockerfile, rebuild the image and then do: `docker run -it rewardpoints /bin/bash` to run them inside the pristine Docker environment
+1. If for some reason the unit tests won't work on your environment, you can comment out (with `#` hash sign) that last CMD line in the Dockerfile, rebuild the image and then do: `docker run -it rewardpoints /bin/bash` to run them inside the pristine Docker environment
 1. View the generated API docs: `http://localhost/docs`

 ## API usage / workflow example